precice/precice.github.io/pages/docs/tooling/tooling-performance-analysis.md

 ## Introduction

 preCICE uses an internal profiling framework to measure code sections inside and between API calls of the library.
-These named sections are called `events` and each event generates records duing runtime.
+These named sections are called `events` and each event generates records during runtime.
-Each rank gathers local records and writes them to a JSON file in the `precice-events` directory.
+Each rank of each participant gathers local records and writes them to a JSON file.
+To store these JSON files, preCICE creates a directory called `precice-events` in the current working directory of each participant.
-These files then need to be post-processed and merged to a single file using the `precice-events` python script.
+All these files of all participants then need to be post-processed and merged to a single file using the `precice-events` python script.
 You can then use the resulting file to analyse the profiling data.

 ## Fundamental Events

 Some events are useful for everyone, while others are only useful for developers.
-To keep this feature as useful as possible, we pre-selected a set of events, which we deem fundamental.
+To keep this feature as useful as possible, we pre-selected a set of events that we deem fundamental.
-These include the main preCICE API functions and the time spend between these calls inside the solvers.
+These include the main preCICE API functions and the time spent between these calls inside the solvers.
 Fundamental events should give you an insight in the overhead of preCICE as well as load imbalance between ranks etc.

 Fundamental events are: